radian-software/straight.el/README.md

     (straight-use-package
      `(el-patch :type git :repo ,(alist-get 'el-patch my-package-urls)))

+The supported keywords are *similar, but not identical* to those used in MELPA recipes.
+There is a complete list below which you can compare with the [MELPA documentation][melpa-recipe-format], but the main differences from the user's point of view are:

+* We use `:host` instead of `:fetcher`.
+* We only support Git recipes by default, although the system is extensible to other VCs to be added in the future or in user configurations.
+Thus the supported `:host` values are `nil` (any Git repository), `github`, `gitlab`, and `bitbucket` (Git only).
+* We support `:branch`, but not `:commit` or `:version-regexp`.
+To lock a package to a specific commit, use a [lockfile][#user/lockfiles].
+See also [#246] for discussion of extensions to the recipe to support package pinning, which is a planned feature.
+* We support several additional keywords that affect how a package is built; see below.
+* There are consistency and feature improvements to edge cases of the `:files` keyword as documented in `straight-expand-files-directive`.

 Here is a comprehensive list of all keywords which have special meaning in a recipe (unknown keywords are ignored but preserved):